Hardware-Aware Static Optimization of Hyperdimensional Computations: Analytical Model ( )

 \subsection{Query-Data Structure (QDS) Predicates}

 We introduce the concept of a query-data structure (QDS) predicate, a unifying formalization that enables \tool{} to implement an analysis that both leverages theoretical results from previous literature~\cite{kleyko2021survey1,kleyko2022vector}, and the novel derivations (Section~\ref{sec:analysis:qds:3}).
-A query-data structure predicate is a set membership expression with the formulation $|q \cap ds|\ge k$ for which the symbolic in-set and not-in-set mean distance has been analytically derived.
+A query-data structure predicate is a set membership expression with the formulation $|q \cap ds|\ge k$ for which the symbolic match and not-match mean distances have been analytically derived.
 The \tool{} analysis supports three forms of QDS predicates (tuple $\codetuple$ and tuple set $\codetupleset$ can also be simply code $\code$ and code set $\codes$):

 Type I QDS predicates test if a code/tuple is in an independent code/tuple set, type II QDS predicates test if $k$ elements of a code/tuple set is a subset of an independent code/tuple set, and type III predicates test if a tuple is in an independent product.
 Each QDS type is associated with an independence constraint on the data structures.
-Note that type I QDS can be seen as a special case of type II QDS, but it is listed as a separate QDS due to its frequent usage.
+Type I QDS can be seen as a special case of type II QDS, but it is listed as a separate QDS as it is most frequently used.
+Note that these 3 QDS predicates systematically cover all cases when the data structure is independent, except for the subset query in the independent product.
+Subsets of independent products may have dependent tuples, which are theoretically challenging~\cite{clarkson2023capacity}.
+This kind of queries are rarely used in data structures~\cite{kleyko2021survey1,kleyko2022vector}.
+We leave incorporating this kind of queries as future work.

-\textbf{QDS Classification.} Given a query and data structure, \tool{} classifies the query into 3 supported QDS predicates by inspecting the data structure and the query expression form.
+\proseheading{QDS Classification.} Given a query and data structure, \tool{} classifies the query into 3 supported QDS predicates by inspecting the data structure and the query expression form.
 If the data structure is in the form of product of sums (bound tuple sets), then it must be a type III query and the query must be a tuple.
 Otherwise, the data structure must be an independent code/tuple set, in the form of sum or products (bundle of code tuples).
 Then if the query is a code set or code tuple set, it must be a Type II query.
 If the query is a code or code tuple, then it must be a Type I query.